chris-gomes/PersonalWebsite/README.md

 # Personal Website

 Introductory website for myself.
-In addition, there are a few side projects on the same domain, such as the age calculator (ccgomes.com/agecalculator), which provides a running calculation of your age using Javascript.
+In addition, there are a few side projects on the same domain:
+- Age Calculator (ccgomes.com/agecalculator) - running calculation of your age
+- Countdown Timer (ccgomes.com/countdown) - counts down the time to an event date you give it